List of Dexter's Laboratory episodes: Season 1 (1996–97)

+The first half of the season aired on TNT a day before Cartoon Network and had "Dial M for Monkey" as the middle segment, while the second half aired exclusively on Cartoon Network and had "The Justice Friends" as the middle segment.

+The series also switched animation houses from Fil-Cartoons to Rough Draft Korea halfway through the season.
+Rough Draft would provide animation for the rest of the series.

 Season 2 (1997–98)

+This season mostly did away with the "Dial M for Monkey" and "Justice Friends" segments, with most episodes consisting of three "Dexter's Laboratory" stories.
+Some episodes contained two 11-minute stories instead of three 7-minute ones.

+This season is three times the length of the other seasons at 39 half-hour episodes, making it the longest season of a Cartoon Network series and one of the longest seasons of any animated series.

 "Rude Removal"

 An episode segment from the second season was produced yet never aired on television, but was ultimately released to the public in January 2013 on the official YouTube page of Adult Swim.

 TV movie (1999)

 A television movie titled Dexter's Laboratory: Ego Trip premiered on Cartoon Network in 1999.
 It was the final televised Dexter's Laboratory media in which creator Genndy Tartakovsky was directly involved.
-Ego Trip was also the last project made by Cartoon Network Studios under ownership of Hanna-Barbera before the studio branched off as a separate facility when Hanna-Barbera was folded into Warner Bros.
+Ego Trip was also the last project made by Cartoon Network Studios as division of Hanna-Barbera before the studio branched off as a separate facility when Hanna-Barbera was folded into Warner Bros.
 Animation.

 Season 3 (2001–02)

-Candi Milo replaced Christine Cavanaugh as the voice of Dexter after the first 6 episodes due to Cavanaugh's retirement from voice acting.
-This is the first season to feature the new character designs and the UPA-influenced backgrounds.
-It is also the first season to use digital ink and paint.
-It is also the first season that Chris Savino takes over as the director.
+Candi Milo replaced Christine Cavanaugh as the voice of Dexter after six episodes due to Cavanaugh's retirement from voice acting.

+This is the first season to feature the new character designs and the UPA-influenced backgrounds, the latter of which was exclusive to this season.

+It is also the first season to use digital ink and paint, and the first season that Chris Savino takes over as the director.

+The third season adopted a different episode format from the other seasons, with most of its episodes being two 9-minute shorts with a 3-minute short sandwiched in between, rather than the original format of three 7-minute shorts.